-With a bit more time we could have hopped on and off to visit the island but instead opted to stay on the boat and enjoy her from the water.
+With a bit more time we could have hopped on and off to visit the island, but instead we opted to stay on the boat and enjoy her from the water.

 Empire State Building

-After Lady Liberty we headed up town to the Empire State Building for those famous high views across the city.
+After Lady Liberty we headed up town to the Empire State Building for those famous high views across New York City.

 I think coming in May meant we missed the crowds, it wasn’t quite summer and neither was it Christmas or ‘sales’ season so we didn’t find big queues anywhere we went.